from IPython.core.display import HTML

 !wget https://MSCBIO2025-2025.github.io/files/brca1.fasta

-How can you extract the gene name (second column) from the first line ofbrca1.fasta
+How can you extract the gene name (second column) from the first line ofbrca1.fasta?

-How many As, Ts, Cs, and Gs are there on the second line of brca1.fasta
+How many As, Ts, Cs, and Gs are there on the second line of brca1.fasta?

 Write a function that takes a file name as an argument and prints out the gene name and percentage of G's and C's in the first line of the sequence.

-methods of str
+Hint: Checkout split, count, and strip methods of str